vmelamed5/CyberArk/VpasModule/README.md

 </p>

 <p align="center">
-A simplified PowerShell module to interact with CyberArk Web Services for Self Hosted, PrivilegeCloud Standard, and SharedServices (ISPSS) solutions as well as Identity/DPA/ConnectorManagement API suite
+<b>VpasModule</b> is a simplified PowerShell module to interact with CyberArk Web Services for Self Hosted, PrivilegeCloud Standard, and SharedServices (ISPSS) solutions as well as Identity/DPA/ConnectorManagement API suite
 </p>

 <p align="center">